 I’ve been eating up reviews of your store, and loving how it’s a centre for books and music – how did this combination come about at the store?

 I suppose I’m lucky enough to be passionate about both.
 I’ve failed at most things, including being a fabulous jazz musician and as a novelist, so the next best thing is to invite real fabulous jazz musicians to come and play in a bookshop.
 I’ve always put on jazz, duos to big bands – in churches to railways stations, anywhere.
 There’s a wonderful realism with jazz musicians, their life force is strong and they are looking to be enthusiastic; market forces are writ large in their lives, and so long as you are seen to be fair, they’ll be game.
 Books are very aspirational, and so is jazz: you have to believe that there is no such thing as a wrong note.
 One of the great things about the space here is that not only is it aspirational (so many Facebook profile pictures come from this shop), you have to be creative to use it for there’s a massive pillar space blocking out the middle of the shop: performers have to stare at it, mindful of the audience vistas either side.
 I sell jazz CDs as well, and I have often wondered why it was only W.H.
 Smith’s (an historic British retailer) that combined the two medium.
-And like Smith’s the shop also sells wonderful hand crafted stationery from Lucie Immaginacija, a humble brand with a strong identity, a passionate believer in the supremacy and restorative quality of the analogue experience.
+And like Smith’s the shop also sells stationery, wonderful hand crafted notebooks from Lucie Forejtova’s Immaginacija, a humble brand with a strong identity; it is a passionate believer in the supremacy and restorative quality of the analogue experience.